r-box/boxr/README.md

 ## Installation

-You can download boxr from [CRAN](https://CRAN.R-project.org/package=boxr), with:
+You can install boxr from [CRAN](https://CRAN.R-project.org/package=boxr), with:

 ``` r
 install.packages("boxr")
 ```

-If you’d like to download the development version from GitHub, use:
+If you’d like to install the development version from GitHub, use:

 ``` r
 # install.packages("devtools")